TheArtyMorty/GalacticRunSolver/README.md

 Then, whenever you want, you can solve the map.
 This will log the process, and when the solutions have been found, they are displayed on the bottom right corner.
 You can play solutions graphically (play button) to see the robots movements.

+Update :
+- You can now get the map from an URL (works with puzzles)
+- You can also recognize the map from a screen section (works with versus game mode)
+- Implemented a "bot" that can recognize the map, solve and play the solution for you.
+-- Obviously, this wasn't the point of my project, but it's very fun to see the bot solve a 11 moves map in less than a second.

 ## Solver